Megabit/Blazorise/CONTRIBUTING.md

 You are now ready to build and test Blazorise:

+### Running documentation

+1. Start a command prompt and navigate to the docs folder under Blazorise root.
+2. Run command: `bundle exec jekyll serve`.
+3. Wait for build to finish and theno open your browser and navigate to http://localhost:4000/

+### Testing

 1. Start a command prompt and run: selenium-standalone start.
 Note: this service needs to be running before you start Visual Studio, or test runs may fail.
 2. Open the Blazorise solution at the root folder (Blazorise.sln).
 3. Select Build > Build Solution on main menu.
 All of the projects should build sucessfully.